panrg/path-properties/draft-irtf-panrg-path-properties.md

 Nodes may be able to send flows via one (or a subset) out of multiple possible paths, and an entity may be able to influence the decision which path(s) to use.
 Path Selection may be feasible if there are several paths to the same destination (e.g., in case of a mobile device with two wireless interfaces, both providing a path), or if there are several destinations, and thus several paths, providing the same service (e.g., Application-Layer Traffic Optimization (ALTO) {{RFC5693}}, an application layer peer-to-peer protocol allowing endpoints a better-than-random peer selection).
-Care needs to be taken when selecting paths based on observed path properties, as path properties that were previously measured may not be helpful in predicting current or future path properties and such path selection may lead to unintended feedback loops.

 Entities may select their paths to fulfill a specific goal by specifying target properties for their selected paths, e.g., related to performance or security.

 Target properties relating to network performance typically refer to observed properties, such as One-Way Delay, One-Way Packet Loss, and Link Capacity.